Lahiru676/Document-Q-A-Agent-with-arXiv-Search/README.md

-# PDF-Q-A-Agent-with-arXiv-Search
+# Document-Q-A-Agent-with-arXiv-Search
 This agent can read pdf and answer the questions and if there no any relevant document for questions it can check arxiv search and answer the question

-# 📄 LangGraph PDF Q&A + ArXiv Search Agent
+# 📄 LangGraph Document Q&A + ArXiv Search Agent

 This project is an **enterprise-ready AI agent** for answering questions from **academic PDFs** using **LangGraph**, **OpenAI GPT-4o**, and **arXiv** integration.
 It features persistent **chat history**, automatic **multi-PDF ingestion**, and an intuitive **Streamlit UI** for interactive querying.